 You can find out more information about peer mentoring on the Students’ Union website.

-Each new BBA student is allocated one third year BBA student in semester 1.
-You can meet them during a social event on Tuesday 3 October.
-You can join the BBA Peer Mentoring Facebook group to get advice from third year students before you arrive.
+Each new BB student is allocated one third year BB student in semester 1.
+You can meet them during a social event on Tuesday 6 October.
+You can use the BSc Business Microsoft Teams page to get help from third year students before your arrival.

-In semester 2, the third year BBA students will be on placement, so you will be allocated one second year BBA student mentor.
+In semester 2, the third year BB students will be on placement, so you will be allocated one second year BB student mentor.
 Your new mentor will have just returned from placement, so they can help you prepare for your first placement.

 Management Suite of courses (BSc Management, BSc Management and Marketing and BSc International Management)

-You can meet them during a social event on Wednesday 3 or Thursday 4 October.
-You can join the management suite Peer Mentoring Facebook group to get help from second year students before your arrival.
+You can meet them during a social event on Wednesday 6 or Thursday 7 October.
+You can use the Management Suite Microsoft Teams page to get help from second year students before your arrival.

 The School of Management has a friendly and helpful Subject Librarian, Helen Rhodes, who is based on the top floor of the main Library, room 5.04, Monday to Friday.
 You will meet her during a timetabled Library Induction Session in the first few weeks of teaching.